danielberkompas/cloak_ecto/README.md

 For complete usage instructions, see the [Hex documentation](https://hexdocs.pm/cloak_ecto).

+## Troubleshooting

+See our [troubleshooting guide](/guides/how_to/troubleshooting.md) for solutions to common issues.

 ## Notable Features

 - Transparent, easy to use encryption for database fields